Image

 - begin with sketches of the full set of images

-perspective for each image.
-Determine the predominant viewpoint and
+image.
+Determine the predominant viewpoint and redraw any

 consistent internal structure across images